stas-sl/esphome-sound-level-meter/README.md

   - source: github://stas-sl/esphome-sound-level-meter  # add @tag if you want to use a specific version (e.g @v1.0.0)
 ```

 For configuration options see [minimal-example-config.yaml](configs/minimal-example-config.yaml) or [advanced-example-config.yaml](configs/advanced-example-config.yaml).
-I would recommend starting from minimal config and if it works and produces reasonable values (30-100 dB SPL), then add more filters/sensors.
+I would recommend to start from minimal config, and if it works and produces reasonable values (30-100 dB SPL), then add more filters/sensors.

 ```yaml
 i2s:
   bck_pin: 23                   # also labeled as SCK
   ws_pin: 18
   din_pin: 19                   # also labeled as SD